-Become a GLOBE Educator
+Become a GLOBE Teacher

-By participating in The GLOBE Program, educators can connect their students to an international network of students, teachers and scientists, learning more about our shared environment.
-For a school to fully participate in The GLOBE Program, at least one educator must be trained in GLOBE environmental observations (called 'protocols') and associated educational activities.
-Training is key to gaining the knowledge and skills required to lead students in implementing GLOBE in a school setting.
+Through The GLOBE Program, teachers can connect students to an international network of students, teachers and scientists while learning more about our shared environment.
+For a school to fully participate in The GLOBE Program, at least one teacher must be trained in GLOBE science measurement protocols and education activities.
+Training is key to gaining knowledge and skills to implement GLOBE science protocols and activities in a school setting.

-Educators have the option to either attend an in-person workshop (if available in their area) or learning about the protocols online (using the GLOBE e-training courses).
+Teachers have an option of attending an in-person workshop or learning the science protocols in an online environment.
 In either situation, teachers receive:

-- Exposure to data collection techniques following GLOBE science protocols; - A conceptual framework for helping students develop and answer scientificresearchquestions; - The tools to work with their students to collect environmental observations; - > Adailich for eacert these and vations that angh the GLOBE website and to access the science database to - > Training on how to produce maps and time series plots to visualize data.
+- >> Exposure to data collection techniques following GLOBE science protocols; - >> A framework for helping students develop and answer scientific research questions; - >> The tools to work with their students to collect environmental observations; - Ability to report these observations through the GLOBE website and to access the science database to search for data from around the world; and, - >> The ability to produce maps and time series plots in order to visualize data.